-1.43 In response to the Covid19 pandemic, the Clinical Senate demonstrated an ability to mobilise quickly and provide rapid multidisciplinary clinical advice on a challenging clinical problems with an ethical or moral dimension at the request of and working with
+1.42 In response to the Covid19 pandemic, the Clinical Senate demonstrated an ability to mobilise quickly and provide rapid multidisciplinary clinical advice on challenging clinical problems with an ethical or moral dimension.

-NHSEI clinical leaders.
 This function has now been embraced into the operating principles of the Clinical Senate.

-- 1.44 Issues for consideration, which meet the criteria above, will be communicated to the Senate Team by an NHSEI clinical leader with a clear timescale for response. - 1.45 Clinical perspectives of council members, relevant assembly members and wider stakeholders will be elicited either through a coordinated desktop review of documentation or a virtual meeting. - 1.46 A report endorsed by the Senate will be provided and unless there is a specific reason not to do so, published on the Senate website.
+- 1.43 Issues for consideration, which meet the criteria above, will be communicated to the Senate Team by an NHSE clinical leader with a clear timescale for response. - 1.44 Clinical perspectives of council members, relevant assembly members, and wider stakeholders will be elicited either through a coordinated desktop review of documentation or a virtual meeting. - 1.45 A report endorsed by the Senate will be provided and unless there is a specific reason not to do so, published on the Senate website.